: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : false claim - a statement that is directly contradicted by fact and can be easily proven untrue. : A COVID-19 vaccine isn't ready and won't be announced in weeks.[4]

-: proof by anecdote - making a broad generalization, based on an individual story or stories that support that generalization. : Trump reassures Americans that they will get better quickly from COVID, based on his own experience with COVID.
+: proof by anecdote - making broad generalizations based on individual stories or isolated examples that support that generalization. : Trump reassures people that they will get better quickly from COVID because he got better quickly from COVID.

-: appeal to anonymous authority - insisting something is true because an unnamed expert, study, or generalized group (like 'scientists') say it's true. : "The heads of many countries" have praised Trump's COVID response, without identifying who these world leaders are.
+: appeal to anonymous authority - insisting something is true based on the opinion of unnamed or vague experts. : Many world leaders have praised Trump's COVID response, without specifying who those world leaders are.

 : false claim - a statement that is directly contradicted by fact and can be easily proven untrue. : New COVID-19 cases are dramatically increasing nationally.[5]

-: false equivalency - implying that two things are essentially the same, when they only have anecdotal similarities. : Between Obama's response to the swine flu and Trump's response to the much deadlier COVID-19 virus.[6]
+: false equivalence - implying that two things are essentially the same, despite being significantly different, by focusing on anecdotal or superficial similarities. : Between Obama's response to the swine flu and Trump's response to the much deadlier COVID-19 virus.[6]

-: false dichotomy - giving the impression that there are only two opposing choices or options, while ignoring any middle ground exists between the two extremes. : Between total isolation or "learning to live with it," while ignoring any incremental approaches to protecting oneself against COVID.
+: false dichotomy - giving the impression that only two opposing options exist while ignoring the possibility of any middle ground or nuanced alternatives. : Between total isolation or "learning to live with it," while ignoring any incremental approaches to protecting oneself against COVID.

 : false claim - a statement that is directly contradicted by fact and can be easily proven untrue. : On average, about 96% of people in the U.S. recover.
 Approximately 4% die.[7]